4383/governance/goals/proposed/remove-eventlet.rst

 Eventlet.**

 This proposal aim to make Eventlet work again on the short run.
-Then incrementally abandon Eventlet in favor of alternatives to keep Openstack healthy on the long run.
+Then incrementally abandon Eventlet in favor of alternatives to keep OpenStack healthy on the long run.

 The purpose of Eventlet is to manage asynchronism, coroutines.
 To do that